 See the St. Lawrence River on a cruise aboard Le Bateau-Mouche.

-Choose between the terrace, main deck, or upper deck for unparalleled views of locations the other boats cannot access.
+Arrive early so you can pick a seat on the terrace, main deck, or upper deck for unparalleled views of Montreal.

 3/ Botanic Gardens

 It’s time to surround yourself with the beauty of nature in the Botanical Garden.

 Explore the biodiversity of over 22,000 plant species as they are showcased in 10 exhibition greenhouses.

 Moreover, it has 30 uniquely-themed gardens – all spread out over 75 hectares of land.